carpentriesoffline/git-novice/episodes/10-open.md

 ## How to Track Large Data or Image Files using Git?

-Large data or image files such as `.md5` or `.psd` file types can be tracked within a github repository using the [Git Large File Storage](https://git-lfs.github.com) open source extension tool.
-This tool automatically uploads large file contents to a remote server and replaces the file with a text pointer within the github repository.
+Large data or image files such as `.md5` or `.psd` file types can be tracked within a GitHub repository using the [Git Large File Storage](https://git-lfs.github.com) open source extension tool.
+This tool automatically uploads large file contents to a remote server and replaces the file with a text pointer within the GitHub repository.

-Try downloading and installing the Git Large File Storage extension tool, then add tracking of a large file to your github repository.
+Try downloading and installing the Git Large File Storage extension tool, then add tracking of a large file to your GitHub repository.
 Ask a colleague to clone your repository and describe what they see when they access that large file.